WillGibson/laptop-setup/README.md

 By default everything is installed.
 If that's not what you need, create a `.config.json` file based on `config.json.example` which contains all the available options.

+## Adding your own commands

+If you need a bit more you can add additional commands to`.config.json` to be run at the beginning and end of the process.
+See the `additionalCommands` section in `config.json.example`.

 ## What it won't do for you (yet)

 You will need to do the following manually...